robert/robert.github.com/_posts/2019-07-25-how-to-man-in-the-middle-your-iot-devices.md

 ----

 So far, so good.
 However, actually getting your laptop to watch for your device's DNS requests will require some work.
-In general, simply being on the same network as your device is not enough, since your laptop will by default mostly ignore packets that aren't explicitly addressed to it.
+In general, just being on the same network as your device is not enough, since your laptop will by default mostly ignore packets that aren't explicitly addressed to it.
 Fortunately, we have an easy solution to this problem.
-We will connect your laptop to a wired network, and configure it to share the wired network's internet connection over a new wi-fi network.
+We will connect your laptop to a wired network, and configure your laptop to share the wired network's internet connection over a new wi-fi network.
 When you do this, your laptop acts as a wi-fi network and router that other devices can connect to.
 We can then tell your IOT device to connect to your laptop's network.
 [Here's how to share an internet connection on OSX](https://support.apple.com/kb/ph25327?locale=en_US); similar functionality probably exists for your OS too.

-Once your device is connected to your laptop's network, you will be able to use a tool like Wireshark to read all of the packets that your device sends to the rest of the world.
+Once your device is connected to your laptop's network, you will be able to use a tool like [Wireshark](https://www.wireshark.org/) to read all of the packets that your device sends to the rest of the world.
 This is because your laptop is now acting as your device's network router, and so your device's packets need to travel through your laptop in order to reach the public internet.
 This means that we can write programs that are triggered by your device's DNS requests, and fire back our own DNS responses.
 Using a library like [Python's `scapy`](https://scapy.net/), we can write a program to:

 * Watch for traffic coming from your device that is sent over UDP to port 53 (the transport protocol and port used for DNS)
-* When it sees traffic like this, assume it is a DNS request and attempt to read the requested domain out of it (eg. `api.fridges.com`
+* When it sees traffic like this, assume it is a DNS request and attempt to read the requested domain out of it (eg. `api.fridges.com`)
 * If the domain is the one we are trying to spoof, send back a response to your device saying "the IP address for `api.fridges.com` is INSERT_YOUR_LAPTOPS_IP_ADDRESS_HERE".
 * If the domain is not the one we are trying to spoof, do nothing